 - The Repeat Point Service is valid for non-commuter Apple Pay Suica, Mobile Suica and regular JR East issue plastic Suica.

-Instead of innovation however, we get stingy complex and unfriendly ‘Tonosama’ style campaigns from big stodgy transit companies used to having their way with customers.
+Instead of innovation however, we get complex and unfriendly ‘Tonosama’ style campaigns from stodgy transit companies used to having their way with customers.
 The big COVID era transit crisis demands big bold ideas.
 Japanese transit companies must truly innovate to make transit essential and safe again.
 Anything less is a waste of time and infrastructure, use it or lose it.